U.S. plaintiffs' lawyers warn of automaker role in Takata bankruptcy

 WILMINGTON, Del.
-Lawyers for people injured by exploding Takata Corp (7312.T) air bags told a U.S. bankruptcy court judge on Tuesday that the company's restructuring plan is being skewed to benefit automakers over victims.
+(Reuters) - Lawyers for people injured by exploding Takata Corp 7312.T air bags told a U.S. bankruptcy court judge on Tuesday that the company's restructuring plan is being skewed to benefit automakers over victims.

 TK Holdings Inc, the U.S. business of Takata, filed for Chapter 11 bankruptcy on Sunday due to tens of billions of dollars of liabilities from recalls and lawsuits over its air bags, along with 11 Mexican and U.S. subsidiaries.